 The successful candidate will teach across all key stages.
 Students are taught in tutor groups of 30 in year 7 to 9 and then in form groups of 25 in years 10 and 11.
-In the sixth form teaching groups have a maximum of 20 students.
+In the sixth form, teaching groups have a maximum of 20 students.

 In KS4, students study GCSEs in English Language and Literature following the Edexcel syllabuses.
-In 2018, we will also be moving to English Literature A-level with Edexcel for Sixth Form students.
+Although we have for several years prepared candidates for the Pre-U, in 2018, we moved to English Literature A-level with Edexcel for Sixth Form students.